 In cases where employee contributions are made with pre-tax dollars, all earnings—interest, capital gains and dividends—will grow tax deferred.
 But any distributions you take will be subject to ordinary income tax rates.
 If you make a withdrawal from your 403(b) before age 59.5, a 10% penalty will apply unless the distribution has a waiver.
 Distributions that would qualify for a waiver include, the purchase of a primary residence, higher education expenses for you or your immediate family, medical expenses for you or your family, if you are permanently disabled or if you are court ordered to pay money to the account of a spouse.

-Another consideration is that you must start making required minimum distributions (RMDs) by April 1 in the year in which you reach age 70.5.
+Another consideration is that you must start making required minimum distributions (RMDs) by April 1 in the year in which you reach age 72.
+Note: If you turned 70 ½ in 2019 or before you are required to begin taking required minimum distributions at age 70 ½.
 Once your RMDs begin, you must make annual withdrawals by December 31 each subsequent year.
 You may be able to estimate your RMD amount, but a tax advisor should be able to provide the exact amount you will need to withdraw from your account each year.